DecodedCo/twitter-map/README.md

 ## Editing the styling of the markers

 We can personalise the colours of the bubbles as follows.
-Above var mapConfigs, paste:
+Above `var mapConfigs`, paste:

 ```
 var markerConfigs = {